centarro/commerce-docs/docs/v1/commerce-kickstart-2/products/adding-images.md

 **Step 5**

 <p>Let's go ahead and add an existing field.
 It's already got a database table and everything defaults to the one that comes with Kickstart 2 No Demo store.
-This is potentially more efficient and clean than creating a brand new field.</p>
+This is potentially more efficient and clean than creating a brand-new field.</p>

 <ul class="screenshot_breadcrumbs">
     <li class="first">Products</li>